The best plants for amazingly low maintenance garden pots

 I should probably have started them off in a smaller pot, then transferred them up in size.
 But that sort of fiddling-around breaks the ‘low-maintenance’ barrier.

 In theory, I should lift and divide my grasses every two years, replacing them in new container soil.
-I may allow them to get thoroughly congested, as I’ve seen a congested panicum ‘Shenandoah’ look fabulous when it was bursting out of its pot.
+I may allow them to get thoroughly congested, as I’ve seen a congested Panicum ‘Shenandoah’ look fabulous when it was bursting out of its pot.

 Grasses in pots look good in the winter, too.
 I left mine until around February, and it only took ten minutes to give the four pots a haircut.
+I think that grasses are probably the lowest of the ‘low maintenance garden pots.’

-The ultimate low maintenance garden pot
+The ultimate low maintenance garden pots

 Leave the pot empty!
 Empty pots can look wonderful.
 Although I have discovered that empty pots are soon colonised by ivy or other plants, which often looks even nicer.